SMati000/simple_web_store/readme.md

 - The Identity Provider, using Keycloak
 - The database (MySQL 10.4.28-MariaDB) and PhpMyAdmin

 This Simple Web Store is dockerized with Docker Compose.
+See implemented use cases [here](./use_cases.jpg)

 ## How to start locally
 - Add this line to your machine `hosts` file